 Good thing my son’s mom sells auto insurance now…yep—this accident was his.

 3. In case another driver were to hit them (even if they aren't driving themselves).
 Even if they aren’t driving, what if your child was walking to class or riding a bike and some distracted delinquent is on the phone, updating their Instagram, eating Cheetos all while enjoying their very own personal in-car dance party, was to hit your precious baby?

 Your auto insurance would protect them.

-Many companies count the time on your policy as continuous coverage.
-By not dropping the snuggly little pandas, you may actually help them when they eventually get a policy of their own.
+Bonus: Many insurance carriers count the time on your policy as continuous coverage.
+By not dropping your child from your policy, you may actually help them when they eventually get a policy of their own.
 Invest in their future.
 Isn't that what college is all about anyway?

 Contact your agent to see if your policy has a good student discount.

 Many carriers offer a discounted rate for students who maintain a B average (3.0) or better.
 You will likely be randomly asked to provide a transcript of their grades.
-Feel free to hand deliver it to your agent along with a 20-minute prepared speech on how your pookie wookie is basically the smartest kid at his or her university.
+Feel free to hand deliver it to your agent along with a 20-minute prepared speech on how your pookie-wookie is basically the smartest kid at his or her university.